OAC stands for Official Artist Channel.

 I've delivered a video to my OAC, will this also appear on my Vevo channel?

 No, the video will only appear on your OAC.
-In order for the video to appear on both channels, you will need to request for the video to be moved.
+In order for the video to appear on both channels, you will need to request the video to be moved.
 You may submit a Help Request from your account under Help ► Submit Help Request.

 You can read more information about Official Artist Channels on YouTube's Support page.